Spalding World Tour

-The Spalding World Tour was a baseball tournament financed by the sports company Spalding.

-The tour began in October 1888 to April 1889, the baseball tour group travelled to Egypt, Italy, France, England, Ireland and the United States.
+The Spalding World Tour was an exhibition baseball tournament that circumnavigated the globe from in October 1888 to April 1889.
+Financed by former player and sporting goods executive Albert Spalding, the tour – composed of Spalding's own Chicago White Stockings and a team of "All-Americans" – travelled to Australia, Egypt, Italy, France, England, Ireland and the United States.

 The purpose of the world tour was to promote the sport of Baseball nationally across the United States and globally.
+At the time, sportswriter Henry Chadwick called it "the greatest event in the modern history of athletic sports."